-Fingerprints are actually hard to lose.
-Skin damaged by washing too much, cuts or even acid regrows the with the same fingerprint as before the damage.
+Fingerprints are hard to lose.
+Skin damaged by washing too much, cuts or even acid regrows with the same fingerprint as before the damage.
 You can’t escape your fingerprint!

-The pattern of your fingerprint is not determind by your genes so twins do not have the same prints!
+Your genes do not determine the pattern of your fingerprint, so twins do not have the same prints!

 Fingerprinting is a form of biometrics.
 Biometrics use a person’s physical characteristics to identify them.